stensjoberg/mazeophobia/tasktracker.markdown

 - Instructions after start screen
 - End Screens for win/lose conditions
 - Ambiance - textures, noise, effects (particle effect/torches) etc.
-- Helping the player win: sound to guide player to the goal (dripping = good goal, ominous = bad guy) | ALTERNATIVELY, light beacon with a nighttime sky which helps guide player in right direction
+- Helping the player win: sound to guide player to the goal (dripping = good goal, ominous = bad guy) | ALTERNATIVELY, light beacon with a nighttime sky which helps guide player in right direction (no ceiling in this case)
 - Wall textures to make the maze a bit less bland
 - Reduce maze density to make things less claustrophobic (may need to also play around with maze size and dimensions and w/e)